-There are two categories of fluorescent light bulbs generally used for residential lighting:
+There are two categories of fluorescent light bulbs generally used for residential, institutional, commercial & industrial lighting:

 Compact fluorescent lights (CFL's), which fit into standard lighting sockets or may have a pin-type end to fit specific fixtures.
 CFL's are manufactured in a number of different shapes and a range of light output values.